 Other reasons why your bird may be scared can be numerous.
 Vet visits are often scary since they aren't a regular occurrence and your bird doesn't know what is going on, new people in your house can frighten your bird and cause them to scream, and even unknown noises, new toys, a change in furniture in the room they live in, or a new cage can startle or scare your bird.
 Sometimes it is not obvious what is frightening your bird but if you pay attention to them and what they are looking at when they scream you should be able to figure out the culprit.

 Jealousy is often seen in birds that bond with their owners or another bird.
 When their bonded mate is interacting with another person or pet they may scream to let them know they are upset.

 Birds Screaming for Attention

 Bird screams can worsen over time because many people naturally react to their bird screaming by yelling back.
-But this yelling back only reinforces your screaming bird.
-When you scream at your bird to be quiet or stop, they think you are both yelling and they are getting attention so they do it more.
+This yelling back only reinforces the screaming—when you scream at your bird to be quiet or stop, they think you are both yelling and they are getting attention so they do it more.

 Prevent Your Bird from Screaming for Attention

 If your bird is not screaming out of fear but rather for attention, you can prevent this behavior by keeping them busy.
 Birds spend the majority of their wild lives flying and searching for food but as pets we often fail as owners by clipping their wings, restricting their flight, and having them sit on a perch for a large portion of their days with us.
 This is not only unnatural but very boring for your bird, therefore, they cry for attention in the form of an ear-piercing scream.